 The X-ray shoe-fitting machine (fluoroscope) was a common fixture in American shoe stores during the 1930s-50s.
-In ads, the machines were touted as a new way to check the fit of a shoe, thereby “guaranteeing” that the shoes would be comfortable.
+In ads, the machines were touted as a new way to check the fit of a shoe.
+This was thought to “guarantee” that the shoes would be comfortable.
 Children’s shoes were said to last longer because the fit could be more exact.

 The first fluoroscope was invented by Thomas Edison in 1896, one year after Wilhelm Conrad Röntgen discovered the X-ray.
 The device created images that could be reflected on a screen showing the internal structures and fluids in the human body.
-However, the images were very dim, so a physician needed to sit in a darkened room for about 15 minutes to let his eyes adjust before evaluating the fluoroscopy.
+However, the images were very dim.
+In order to “read” the fluoroscopy, a physician sat in a darkened room for about 15 minutes to let his eyes adjust.
 (Another inventor found that red goggles reduced the amount of light entering the eye; this eliminated the need for sitting in a dark room first.)

 Who Thought of the Shoe-Fitting X-Ray?

 A couple of men claim “first” for using fluoroscopy to check the fit of shoes.
 The most believable story concerns a Dr. Jacob Lowe who was with the military.
 America was gearing up to enter World War I, and Dr. Lowe’s job was to conduct physicals on all incoming soldiers.
 He found that by using fluoroscopy as the men came through, he could check their feet without the men having to take off their boots.
 He was later said to have filed a patent application (1919) that was granted in 1927.